MetaMask/faq/DEVELOPERS.md

 ### :globe_with_meridians: Http(s) - Web Server Required

-Due to browser security restrictions, we can't communicate with dapps running on `file://`.
+Due to browser security restrictions, we can't communicate with DApps running on `file://`.
 Please use a local server for development.

 ### :partly_sunny: Web3 - Ethereum Browser Environment Check